 Broken Arrow real estate is some of the most expensive in Oklahoma, although Broken Arrow house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Broken Arrow is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Broken Arrow isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Broken Arrow are a mix of both white- and blue-collar jobs.
 Overall, Broken Arrow is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Broken Arrow who work in office and administrative support (13.62%), sales jobs (12.23%), and management occupations (11.21%).

 Also of interest is that Broken Arrow has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Broken Arrow in 2018 was $32,671, which is wealthy relative to Oklahoma, and upper middle income relative to the rest of the US.
 This equates to an annual income of $130,684 for a family of four.
 However, Broken Arrow contains both very wealthy and poor people as well.

 Broken Arrow is a very ethnically-diverse city.
 The people who call Broken Arrow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Broken Arrow residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Broken Arrow include German, Irish, English, Italian, and Scottish.